Neptune Blog

 MLOps pipeline for time series prediction: monitoring

-Instead of building a Flask or Fast API web server where our results, metadata, and charts would be presented, we can easily get the same functionality using neptune.ai.
-The idea is that after every script run i.e. after every trade, we upload results with charts on a neptune.ai project.
-With a few lines of code and two minutes of work, we would be able to store and track our Matplotlib charts and .csv result file in the neptune.ai project.
+Instead of building a Flask or Fast API web server where our results, metadata, and charts would be presented, we can easily get the same functionality using Neptune.
+The idea is that after every script run i.e. after every trade, we upload results with charts to the Neptune project.
+With a few lines of code and two minutes of work, we would be able to store and track our Matplotlib charts and .csv result file.

-To get started with monitoring performance metrics, run the following code:
+To get started with logging performance metrics, create another run object:

 import neptune